posit-dev/publisher/test/README.md

 ## vscode-ui tests

-We use the [webdriver.io VS Code Extension service ](https://webdriver.io/docs/extension-testing/vscode-extensions) to test the VSCode UI components.
+We use the [webdriver.io VSCode Extension Service ](https://webdriver.io/docs/extension-testing/vscode-extensions) to test the VSCode UI components.
 These tests do not require a Connect instance nor extraneous content as it uses the content from our [sample-content directory](https://github.com/posit-dev/publisher/tree/main/test/sample-content).

 To run the tests, from the project root directory run the following command(s).

-The first time running you may need to install webdriver.io, to do so run:
+You will need to install webdriver.io before running the tests initially, to do so run:

 ```
 just vscode-ui install